rakshitsoral/urban-jekyll-template/_posts/2020-07-25-jamstack-marketing-experiments.md

 Mathieu Dionne, the lead Marketer at Snipcart, defines it succinctly,

-<div class="mb-wrap mb-style-2"><blockquote style="font-size: 20 px">“JAMstack is a significant shift in focus from the now abstractable backend to the now powerful frontend.” - Mathieu Dionne</blockquote></div>
+<blockquote>“JAMstack is a significant shift in focus from the now abstractable backend to the now powerful frontend.” - Mathieu Dionne</blockquote>

 For marketers who are still new to this concept, here’s what JAMStack websites may have for you in-store:
 <ul class="round">